Brenda Simon

 - Clientele:

-Many people seek out therapy because they have been caught in a mental conflict that they cannot think, feel, or act their way out of.
-They realize that their own state of mind is holding them back and they need another person to help them understand themselves more clearly.
-Awareness is the first step towards change.
-It takes courage to observe ourselves honestly and talk about it.
-In a non-judgmental, compassionate space, we cultivate curiosity about your stories and their meaning to you.
-We discover previously unknown connections and insights and slowly, you find yourself reacting and coping in new ways.
-Choice seems once again possible, opportunities make themselves known to you, even small acts gain significance.
-You are becoming the person you want to be, not perfect but better, and you feel capable of cultivating your unique way of being your “self” in the world, at work and in relationships that fulfill you.
+In a non-judgmental, compassionate space, we discover previously unknown connections and insights.
+Slowly, you find yourself reacting and coping in new ways.
+Choice seems once again possible; opportunities make themselves known to you; even small acts gain significance.
+You are becoming the person you want to be, and you feel capable of cultivating your unique way of being your “self” in the world.

 - Abuse (childhood/familial)